SAP and the Cloud

 Data and Analytics

 SAP BTP delivers powerful tools for both data management and analytics.
-SAP HANA Cloud, SAP Data Warehouse Cloud, and SAP Datasphere support robust data storage, modeling, and governance.
+SAP HANA Cloud, SAP Datasphere, and SAP Datasphere support robust data storage, modeling, and governance.
 SAP Analytics Cloud provides real-time reporting and predictive capabilities, enabling data-driven decision-making.
 These solutions empower businesses to uncover trends, monitor KPIs, and generate insights from a unified data foundation.

 Application Development